exercism/rust/CODE_OF_CONDUCT.md

 - Race
 - Age
 - Religion
-- Anything else you can think of.
+- Anything else you can think of

 As someone who is part of this community, you agree that:

-- We are collectively and individually committed to safety and inclusivity.
+- We are collectively and individually committed to safety and inclusivity
-- We have zero tolerance for abuse, harassment, or discrimination.
+- We have zero tolerance for abuse, harassment, or discrimination
-- We respect people’s boundaries and identities.
+- We respect people’s boundaries and identities
 - We refrain from using language that can be considered offensive or oppressive (systemically or otherwise), eg. sexist, racist, homophobic, transphobic, ableist, classist, etc.
   - this includes (but is not limited to) various slurs.
-- We avoid using offensive topics as a form of humor.
+- We avoid using offensive topics as a form of humor

 We actively work towards: